 Staff email accounts are accessed regularly, and responses sent to all inquiries and comments within 48 hours of receipt.

-Regularly (monthly, bi-monthly, quarterly) publishes a free subscription-based, email-based newsletter/update, or a web-based newsletter/update, that is promoted via easy-to-use email subscription.
+Regularly (monthly, bi-monthly, quarterly) publishes a free subscription-based, email-based newsletter/update, or a web-based newsletter/update, that is promoted via easy-to-use online subscription.

 Key staff members (paid and volunteer) subscribe to online newsletters or blogs related to their work produced by other organizations/companies.

 Key staff members (paid and volunteer) regularly read and at least occasionally post to online forums/discussion groups related to their work.

 Posts volunteering opportunities to online services, such as VolunteerMatch and responds to inquiries from such sites promptly.

 All staff have input regarding what goes on the web site; all key departments have their own section of the web site to maintain, and their changes are made promptly when given to the web master.

-Web site is updated with new information at least once a month, and information for updates comes from a variety of staff members.
+Web site is updated with new information at least every other month, and information for updates comes from a variety of staff members.